 While starting a new business in India, businesses currently have to get VAT registration from the State’s Sales Tax Department.
-Since, each State has different procedure and fees, it is difficult for businesses operating in multiple States to obtain and maintain VAT compliances.
+Since each State has different procedure and fees, it is difficult for businesses operating in multiple States to obtain and maintain VAT compliances.

-Currently, VAT registration and VAT payment is mandatory once a business crosses an annual turnover of Rs.5 lakhs in some States while Rs.10 lakhs in few others.
+Currently, VAT registration and VAT payment are mandatory once a business crosses an annual turnover of Rs.5 lakhs in some States while Rs.10 lakhs in few others.
 The multiple VAT legislation enacted by each State creates confusion and complexities.
 Once GST is implemented, businesses with a turnover of less than Rs.10 lakhs would neither have to register nor pay GST.
-Further businesses with an annual turnover between Rs.10 – 50 lakhs may have to pay GST but at a lower rate.
+Further businesses with an annual turnover of Rs.10 – 50 lakhs may have to pay GST but at a lower rate.

 Therefore once GST is rolled out, thousands of Startups having an annual turnover of less than Rs.
 10 lakhs would be exempted from collection and filing of GST returns.

 New Act on Cards

 The Prime Minister said consumer empowerment would be the focus of the new Consumer Protection Act being formulated by the government, which would redress grievances in the shortest possible time and make more stringent norms for curbing misleading advertisements.

 “Protection of consumer interests is a priority of the government.
 This is also reflected in our resolution of New India.
 Moving beyond consumer protection, New India will have best consumer practices and consumer prosperity,” Modi said, adding that a Central Consumer Protection Authority would also be set up with executive powers.